-Wills, Trusts and Estate Planning Attorneys
+Wills, Trusts and Estate Planning Lawyers in Missoula

 For many, thinking about the future means planning a career, perhaps starting a family and enjoying life while not taking the time to consider what will happen if you become ill or disabled, or if you were to suddenly pass away.
 At Jones & Cook Attorneys at Law, we provide individuals in Missoula, Butte, Helena, Great Falls, Bozeman, and across Montana with sophisticated estate planning, including the preparation of wills, trusts, and other essential services.
 Jones & Cook accepts cases statewide in both Montana and North Dakota.
 Contact us for a Free Consultation with an experienced attorney, call (406) 543-3800 today.